 Must I describe a thunderstorm to you?
 The lightning zigzagging across the sky, the deafening thunder, the hail?
 I bet you've seen one or two of these.
 Only, you've never seen the likes of the one I was in the middle of.
 I really wanted to go home.

 It took two more hours until I could do that.
 I called a taxi with my cell phone - wizards do make use of advanced technologies sometimes, especially if they can't trust in their spells.
-Fortunately, the tornado had gone off into another direction, and there was not much damage in Tampa.
+Fortunately, the tornado had gone off into another direction, and there was not much damage in Tampa itself.
 The taxi driver gave me a strange look when I paid with nuggets instead of dollars.
-But he took them.
+But he took them and zigzaged his car around the debris.
 Don't ye wonder about that, they were worth much more than some crumpled green notes.